-Every woman’s birth is different, and every expectant mum deserves the birth that’s right for her.
+Every woman’s birth experience is different, and every expectant mum deserves the birth that’s right for her.

 However, there’s a lot of misconceptions around many of the options that are available to help you bring your child into the world – not least, says expert Katharine Graves, when it comes to hypnobirthing.